Msparihar/talent-match/README.md

 - `OPENAI_MODEL` - OpenAI model name (optional, defaults to gpt-5-mini)
 - `NEXT_PUBLIC_APP_URL` - Your production domain

-## 🎥 Tutorial Video

-Watch my comprehensive tutorial on how to use this agentic coding boilerplate to build AI-powered applications:

-<a href="https://youtu.be/T0zFZsr_d0Q" target="_blank" rel="noopener noreferrer">📺 YouTube Tutorial - Building with Agentic Coding Boilerplate</a>

 ## 🤝 Contributing

 1. Fork this repository